anthonyissa/CheatGPT/README.md

 ### Install injected chat

-1. Download the project and unzip it.
+1. Install node on your computer (https://nodejs.org/en/download).
-2. Install node on your computer (https://nodejs.org/en/download).
+2. Get an API key for your ChatGPT Account (https://platform.openai.com/account/api-keys).
-3. Get an API key for your ChatGPT Account (https://platform.openai.com/account/api-keys).
+3. Make sure you have enough credits left (https://platform.openai.com/account/usage).
-4. Make sure you have enough credits left (https://platform.openai.com/account/usage).
+4. Download the project and unzip it.
-5. Create an `.env` file using the `.env.example` template and include your API key inside.
+5. Create an `.env` file in the project's folder using the `.env.example` template and include your API key inside.
 6. Launch the `install.bat` to build the app.
 <br>
 Once these steps are done, you can follow the next instructions.